 Once an issue has been deleted, it can only be restored from a database backup.

-Even when you locate a backup that contains the deleted issues, you cannot guarantee that the restored issues contain all of the data that was lost.
+To ask that one or more deleted issues be restored to your YouTrack InCloud instance, submit a support request.
+We'll do our best to locate the issues and restore them to your instance.
+However, we cannot guarantee that the restored issues contain all of the data that was lost.
 There may be updates that were applied after the backup was created that cannot be recovered.

 Deleting Issues Permanently